 Cloud computing is the on-demand delivery of computing services, including applications, data storage and data processing, over the internet.
 You’ll usually pay for cloud computing services on a pay-as-you-go basis, so you pay only for the applications and cloud services you use.
 This approach helps lower your business’s operating costs and allows for flexible scaling.

-In today’s ever-changing business climate, small business owners must be able to access data and applications from their computers, tablets or mobile phones whether they’re in the office, out in the field or on the road.
+In today’s ever-changing business climate, small business owners must be able to access data and applications from their computers, tablets or mobile phones, whether in the office, out in the field or on the road.
 Cloud computing provides this anywhere access via an internet connection.

 Did you know?: Cloud computing gets its name from the practice of drawing the internet infrastructure as a cloud in network flowcharts and patent diagrams from the 1990s.